 Serious injury cases are not just business for us – they’re personal.
 When we take on a new client, we adopt them as part of our family, and we fight for them in every way possible.

-Elderly adults who are subject to nursing home neglect can sustain serious personal injuries, including dangerous bed sores, which are also known as pressure ulcers.
-According to the National Institutes of Health (NIH), nursing home neglect is often defined as the failure of a caregiver to properly provide for an elderly person, which can include the failure to provide food, supervision, medicine, medical care and treatment, clothing, and shelter.
-In general, elder neglect can involve many different circumstances that could result in an older adult’s health and safety being put in jeopardy.
+According to the National Institutes of Health (NIH), nursing home neglect is often defined as the failure of a caregiver to properly provide for an elderly person, which can include the failure to provide proper care, food, supervision, medicine, health care and treatment, clothing, and shelter.
+Elder neglect includes many different circumstances that may jeopardize an older adult’s health and safety.

-Based on findings from the Centers for Disease Control and Prevention (CDC), nursing home abuse and neglect frequently results in elderly adults suffering from bed sores.
+Bed sores, also known as pressure ulcers, are one of the most common signs of nursing home neglect.
+According to the Centers for Disease Control and Prevention (CDC), 11% of nursing home residents suffer from bed sores, which are often a direct result of negligent care.
 Depending on the severity of these pressure ulcers, older adults can experience severe repercussions.

-The CDC explains that pressure ulcers, which are also known as bed sores, pressure sores, and decubitus ulcers, “are wounds caused by unrelieved pressure on the skin.”
-How do they develop?
-They typically occur over a person’s “bony prominences,” including elbows, heels, hips, shoulders, back, and in some cases even the back of the head.
+The CDC defines bed sores as “wounds caused by unrelieved pressure on the skin” which typically develop over a person’s “bony prominences,” including elbows, heels, hips, shoulders, back, and in some cases even the back of the head.

-Medical professionals use a staging system for rating the severity of pressure ulcers.
+Medical professionals use a staging system for rating the severity of bed sores.
 Typically, these systems focus on the depth of the damage to soft tissue, which can range from “least severe” to “most severe.”
 According to the CDC, the stages typically look like this:

-If you have an elderly loved one who was recently diagnosed with bed sores or has shown any of the signs or symptoms of other forms of neglect or abuse, it is important to discuss your case with an experienced lawyer.
+If you have an elderly loved one who was recently diagnosed with bed sores or has shown any of the signs or symptoms of other forms of neglect or abuse, it is important to discuss your legal options with an experienced lawyer.

 It is important to act in a timely manner.
-Statutes of limitations limit the amount of time that an injured individual can file a lawsuit to seek justice and financial compensation for his or her damages.
+Statutes of limitations in New Jersey limit the amount of time that an injured individual can file a lawsuit to seek justice and financial compensation for his or her damages.